Dylanma1994/electron-vue-elementplus-template/README.md

-# miner-demo
+# electron-vue-elementplus-template

-An Electron application with Vue and TypeScript
+An Electron application with Vue and TypeScript and Element-plus

 ## Recommended IDE Setup